 Episiotomy.
 This is a surgical cut in the tissue between your vaginal opening and anus.
 This tissue is called the perineum.
 Doctors once thought it prevented large vaginal tears during childbirth, but newer research suggests that’s no longer true.
 Today, many doctors will only do the procedure if they need to quickly deliver your baby.

 Amniotomy.
 This is also known as “breaking your water.”
 The doctor uses a small plastic hook to make an opening in your amniotic sac.
 You may feel a warm rush of fluid.

 Induced labor.
 This is when the doctor starts contractions before labor begins on its own.
 They may suggest this if they’re concerned about your or your baby’s health.

 Vaginal delivery may not always be possible.
-Caesarean delivery (C-section) may be necessary for the safety of you and your baby, especially if one of these complications is present:
+Caesarean delivery (C-section) may be necessary for the safety of you and your baby, especially for one or more of these reasons:

-- Your baby is not in the head-down position.
+- Your baby isn’t in the head-down position.
 Instead, they are in a breech or transverse position.

-- Your baby is too large to pass through the pelvis.
+- The baby is too large to pass through the pelvis.

 - Your baby is in distress.

 - Your placenta covers the opening of your cervix.
 This is called placenta previa.